Ming-Jia/data-science-portfolio/README.md

 - Convolutional Neural Network (CNN)

 Remarks:
-For the CNN and RNN notebook are hosted on Kaggle because of the large dataset is required for the notebooks.
+For the CNN notebook are hosted on Kaggle because of the large dataset is required for the notebooks.

 ## Project Links